Best Time to Visit Singapore: Weather by Month and Season

 June

-Overview of June: With the Southwest Monsoon sweeping in, June is a transition period the weather here.
+With the Southwest Monsoon sweeping in, June is a transition period for the weather here.
 Morning thunderstorms are frequent yet pass through quickly.
+Like during May, the fires from Sumatra can create an unpleasant lingering haze over Singapore.

-Despite the less desirable weather, June is one of the busiest months to go to Singapore thanks to the Great Singapore Sale.
+Despite the less desirable weather, June is one of the busiest months to go to Singapore, thanks to the Great Singapore Sale.
 The Singapore Food Festival and the Dragon Boat Festival also take place in June.

 • Average Temperature: 27ºC / 81ºF